utah-cs3550-fa24/assignments/hw7.md

         }
     }

-Make sure to put in your actual domain name.
-Also make sure to end each line with a semicolon as appropriate.
+Make sure to put in your actual domain name on the `server_name` line.
+Also make sure to end each line with a semicolon as above.
 How you indent lines does not matter but using TAB is standard.

 This configuration tells the NGINX server to listen on port 80, both in IPv4 and IPv6 mode, and to refer to itself as your domain.
 It then